Loose Laid Waterproofing Membranes: Types, Usage, Advantages and Benefits

 Loose-laid waterproofing can be used for waterproofing roofs, basements and foundations, ponds and water features, terraces and balconies, and tunnels and subways are five of the places where you can use loose-laid waterproof membranes.

-Roofs waterproofing using loose-laid waterproofing
+Roof waterproofing using loose-laid waterproofing

 Roof waterproofing

-Basement and foundation waterproofing
+Basement, crawlspace, and foundation waterproofing

 To prevent this, you can use loose-laid waterproof membranes since these membranes are easy to install and repair, and they enhance durability.

-Ponds & water feature waterproofing
+Ponds and water features waterproofing

 You can use PVC or Butyl rubber membranes as loose-laid membranes on ponds, especially on pond liners.
 Water is a constant factor in ponds and water features, which can cause to soil erosion around the pond edges and affect the health of plants surrounding the areas where water leaks can occur.

-Therefore, to prevent this, you can use loose-laid waterproof membranes as they are highly flexible, cost-effective and ensure effective water containment.
+Therefore, to prevent this, you can use loose-laid waterproof membranes as they are highly flexible, cost-effective, and ensure effective water containment.

 Terraces and balcony waterproofing